 When I go to the movie theater, I like to get popcorn and Reese’s Pieces – one without the other won’t do (in my opinion!).
 It’s all about the salty and sweet combination.
 Life is a lot like this – combinations complement each other.
 The addition of one thing makes the whole experience better.
 In other words, sometimes 1 plus 1 equals more than 2.
 This is true of college academics, as well, which is the reason behind what we at Roger call Powerful Combinations.
 Powerful Combinations are the intentional pairing of academic programs – double major, major + minor(s), and also the pairing of classroom-based learning with dynamic real-world learning, that creates a distinctive and valuable experience for RWU students.
-It’s why over 80% of RWU students graduate with more than one academic program, and 100% graduate with at least one engaged learning experience (internship, research, service, etc.)
+It’s why 100% of students have the opportunity to graduate with more than one academic program, and 100% graduate with at least one engaged learning experience (internship, research, service, etc.)

 The world of work is already changing and evolving at a rapid pace.
 We are entering what’s called the “fourth industrial revolution,” in which the advent of intelligent technology is blurring the lines between physical and digital spaces.
 In a time of Artificial Intelligence, robotics, Web3 and other technologies that sound like science fiction, humans will need to double-down on what makes us human.
 The embracing of these technologies requires a greater emphasis on critical thinking, creative problem solving, social justice advocacy, sustainable and equitable design, ethics, and empathy.
 Employers get this, and they are seeking college graduates with these abilities.
 In fact, according to a recent report from Bain & Company, essential skills (versus “hard” skills) such as empathy and the ability to frame and scale concepts will be dramatically elevated in importance.